Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • rapid wear of the heart muscle, forced to pump thick blood.

-A slowdown in blood flow inevitably leads to a disruption in the supply of oxygen and nutrients to the tissues, which threatens the development of hypoxia, the accumulation of toxic decay products, and the release of free radicals that accelerate the aging process.
+A slowdown in blood flow inevitably leads to a disruption in the supply of oxygen and nutrients to the tissues, which threatens the development of hypoxia, the accumulation of toxic decay products, the release of free radicals that accelerate the aging process.

 The following groups of drugs are used to thin the blood: